core-wg/oscore/draft-ietf-core-object-security.md

     * If the Partial IV is present in the response, compute the nonce from the Recipient ID, Common IV, and the 'Partial IV' parameter, received in the COSE Object.

 5. Decrypt the COSE object using the Recipient Key, as per {{RFC8152}} Section 5.3.
 (The decrypt operation includes the verification of the integrity.)
-If decryption fails, then go to 9.
+If decryption fails, then go to 8.

-6. Delete the attribute-value pair stored in step 6 of {{prot-req}}.

-7. Add decrypted Code, options and payload to the decrypted request.
+6. Add decrypted Code, options and payload to the decrypted request.
 The OSCORE option is removed.

-8. The decrypted CoAP response is processed according to {{RFC7252}}.
+7. The decrypted CoAP response is processed according to {{RFC7252}}.

-9. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.
+8. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.

 ### Supporting Block-wise

-If Block-wise is supported, insert the following step before step 1 of {{ver-res}}:
+If Block-wise is supported, insert the following step before any other:

 A.  If Block-wise is present in the request then process the Outer Block options according to {{RFC7959}}, until all blocks of the request have been received (see {{block-options}}).